Safety Risk Management for Professional Practitioners

 What are the differences between Hazards and Threats?

-There are numerous terminologies in Risk Management which can hinder identifying and communicating risk to accountable people, Regulators, external stakeholders and employees.
+There are numerous terminologies in Risk Management which can hinder identifying and communicating risk to accountable people, regulators, external stakeholders and employees.
 This course clarifies risk management language to help simplify the meaning of these terms.

 What are the stages of effective risk management?